If there's one thing Google is good at, it's search.

 However, we found that pickup wasn't very accurate when the device's speaker component is blaring out tunes at full blast.
 At least with higher pitched voices: i.e. women and children.
 With louder, typically deeper male voices it seemed to hear almost every time, even with music playing through multiple speakers within the same space.

 With quieter or no music playing, however, Home has no problem hearing us.
 Google has tweaked the device for regional accents, so the UK version comes with a distinctly more British accent than its American cousin.
-It can do translations in various accents too (but, as yet, isn't available in all countries and languages as an assistant).
+It can do translations in various accents too.

 Some people don't like the idea of Google always listening to you and your household while relaying information to the cloud for processing.
-So, in an effort to alleviate any privacy concerns, Google has promised it's not constantly recording you, and it even includes a mute button that completely turns off the listening feature.
+So, in an effort to alleviate any privacy concerns, Google has promised it's not constantly recording you, and as we mentioned, it includes a mute button that completely turns off the listening feature.

 Google also allows you to peek at all the data Home sends back and forth (go to myactivity.google.com).
-When we looked at our activity, it was obvious that we mostly use Home as a connected music speaker, or to play music throughout our home with Chromecast Audio's multi-room feature.
+When we looked at our activity, it was obvious that we mostly use Home as a connected music speaker, and as a smart home controller, as well as to play music throughout our home with Chromecast Audio's multi-room feature.

 - 2-inch speaker driver